 This sometimes happens if your handset or telephone provider are experiencing technical difficulties when sending our DTMF (the beep tones your handset emits when you press its keys).
 Please try a different handset or contact your telephone provider to ask for assistance.

 If you are unable to resolve the issue, contact our Customer Service team.

 Echo and/or poor call quality are usually caused by one or more of the lines connected to your conference call.
 In order to identify the line responsible for the noise, please ask your participants to mute their line by pressing #6 in turn.
 If the noise stops, you have identified the bad line.
 Your participant can remain muted for the duration of the call, or disconnect and redial to try to clear the fault.
-The Chairperson can also mute all their participants in one go by pressing ##, therefore minimising background noise.
+Premium PIN holders can also mute all their participants in one go by pressing ##, therefore minimising background noise.